mastodon/documentation/Running-Mastodon/Production-guide.md

 ### Debian 8

-Under Debian 8, the default version of nginx available is too old.
-To install a newer version of nginx (v1.9.5+), you have to add the jessie-backports repo to your `sources.list`:
+Under Debian 8, the default version of nginx available is too old to work with the above configuration file (as it uses http2).
+To install a newer version of nginx that supports http2 (v1.9.5+), you have to add the jessie-backports repo to your `sources.list`:

 ```bash
 $ echo "deb http://ftp.debian.org/debian jessie-backports main" | sudo tee -a /etc/apt/sources.list